zkorum/.github/profile/README.md

 The challenge is therefore to find the right discussion groups, that will satisfy both users and advertisers.

-This business model would allow to make money without compromising on the core values of Privency.
+This business model would allow to make money without compromising on the core values of _Privency_.

 #### Donation